ofdryads/medusa-fb-integration/README.md

 - Axios installed as a dependency in the Medusa project
 - Fishbowl server install, server URL and login credentials, and manually approving the Medusa "app" in Fishbowl

-Note: This is not yet a package or plugin, but I plan to turn it into one once it is more fully featured
+Note: This is not yet a package or plugin, it is a combination of a Medusa module, workflows, scheduled jobs, and subscribers

 ## API Reference